enesvarol189/Reddit-Bot-v2/README.md

 ### Plant Clinic Reddit Bot

 This is a Reddit bot written in Python.
 It uses the [PRAW](https://praw.readthedocs.io/en/latest/) library to interact with Reddit's API and [MongoDB Atlas](https://www.mongodb.com/atlas/database) for database services.
-The bot is designed to manage posts on r/plantclinic by sending automated messages to authors of new posts, tracking responses, and handling posts based on certain conditions.
+The bot is designed to manage posts on a selected subreddit by sending automated messages to authors of new posts, tracking responses, and handling posts based on certain conditions.

 ##### Getting Started